ray-project/ray/doc/source/tune/tutorials/tune_get_data_in_and_out.md

 ### Loading data in Trainable

-You can also load data directly in Trainable from eg. cloud storage, shared file storage such as NFS, or from the local disk of the Trainable worker.
+You can also load data directly in Trainable from e.g. cloud storage, shared file storage such as NFS, or from the local disk of the Trainable worker.

 ```{warning}
 When loading from disk, ensure that all nodes in your cluster have access to the file you are trying to load.